MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 * A declaration that Implicit (Anonymous) is the only authentication type for this source
 * A function (`TripPinImpl`) with an implementation that calls [OData.Feed](/powerquery-m/odata-feed)
 * A shared function (`TripPin.Feed`) that sets the parameter type to `Uri.Type`
-* A Data Source publishing record that will allow the connector to appear in the Power Query **Get Data** dialog
+* A Data Source publishing record that allows the connector to appear in the Power Query **Get Data** dialog

 Open the TripPin.query.pq file.
 Replace the current contents with a call to your exported function.